Prince George's County Settlements and Verdicts

 Below you will find sample settlements in motor vehicle, premises liability, and medical malpractice lawsuits.
 You can see more Prince George's County jury verdicts and settlements here.

 These verdicts were not compiled with scientific methodology.
 The average of these verdicts is a useless statistics.
 Still, they may inform your view of the value of your claim as long as you use these as just one piece of evidence to ascertain the value range for your claim in Prince George's County.

-It also bears repeating that the average settlement value of a personal injury case in Prince George's County is higher than any other jurisdiction in Maryland, save perhaps Baltimore City.
+It also bears repeating that the average settlement value of a personal injury case in Prince George's County is higher than any other jurisdiction in Maryland, except perhaps Baltimore City.
 Keep this in mind when trying to extrapolate information from these cases.

 To better understand the value of your claim, you want to talk to an attorney who practices regularly in Prince George's County.
 We have won millions of dollars for our clients at the settlement table and at trial in P.G.
 County.
 If you want to learn more about the value of your Prince George's County claim, call us at 800-553-8082 or get a free no obligation case review online.
 Miller & Zois has over $20 million in settlements and verdicts in P.G.
 County alone.Prince George's County Verdicts and Settlements